AngJianming/AngJianming/README.md

 -->
 - 🧑🏻‍💻 A Full-stack Developer documenting his projects and work
 - 🌱 Pursued his studies as a Software Engineer @ Asia Pacific University Malaysia (APU)
-- 👯 Makes interactive designs, animations and 3d websites in Web 2.0 and Web 3.0
+- 🌟 Makes interactive designs, functions, wallets, animations and 3d websites in Web 2.0 and Web 3.0
-- 🤔 Currently diving deeper into Web 3.0, Blockchain technology and Cryptography as well as nts
+- 🤔 Currently diving deeper into Web 3.0, Blockchain technology and Cryptography as well as nfts
-- 💬 Always looking for remote part-time with KPI or freelancing job opportunities
+- 🕵️‍♂️ Always looking for remote part-time with KPI or freelancing job opportunities
-- 📫 How to reach me: Linkedin (www.linkedin.com/in/ang-jianming-3a2a3a319)
+- 💬 How to reach me: Linkedin (www.linkedin.com/in/ang-jianming-3a2a3a319)

 ## Tech Stack